cferdinandi/learn-vanilla-js/content/roadmap/3-variables-functions-scope.md

     - Setting default values for variables
     - Arrow functions
     - When to use `var`, `let`, and `const`
+projects: "These skills can be used on pretty much any JavaScript project.
+[Browse a list of project ideas here.](/projects)"
 ---

 What are arrow functions?
 What’s function hoisting?
 What’s the difference between `var`, `let`, and `const`, and when should you use each?